jingxuanyang/Pattern-Recognition/README.md

 # Pattern Recognition

-This is a book about the basics of pattern recognition.
+This is a book on pattern recognition, with exercises and solutions.